Developer's Daily Perl Education

 print "Hello, $userName\n";

-A "Hello, world" program written with the use of an associative array is shown in Listing 1.
+This simple program prints a customized "Hello" message when run from the Solaris command line, printing the word "Hello", followed by the users login name.
 If your login name is fred, and you ran the program shown in Listing 1 from the Solaris command line, the last line of the program would print the following output:

 In this brief program, Perl obtains your username from the special associative array named %ENV.
 Associative arrays are basically the same as the "normal" arrays you may be used to with other languages, such as C, with one exception.
 Associative arrays let you use any combination of characters as your array subscripts - you're not limited to simple integers.

-The variable "ENV" is actually a special associative array within Perl that holds the contents of your shell environment variables.
+The variable ENV is actually a special associative array within Perl that holds the contents of your shell environment variables.
 You can access any shell environment variable in the same way we accessed the username in Listing 1.
 For instance, the following commands retrieve the desired PATH and PWD information from a user's environment:

-As a final introductory note regarding associative arrays, notice that the array subscript is enclosed in curly braces.
-Normal integer-based arrays in Perl are enclosed in square brackets, such as: It's said that associative arrays use fancier brackets than normal arrays because associative arrays are fancier than normal arrays.
+It's said that associative arrays use fancier brackets than normal arrays because associative arrays are fancier than normal arrays.
 While I don't know if this statement is 100% accurate, I do find it to be an effective way of remembering the proper subscripting syntax when using Perl arrays.

-Printing all of your environment variables
+Printing all of your environment variables in Perl

 If you're interested in seeing the contents of all of your environment variables, you can easily print them all out with a foreach command: